qooxdoo-archive/qooxdoo-cli/docs/compile-json.md

 - `outputPath` the folder where the compilation outputs to, and will be created if it does not already exist
 - `uri` - (**optional**) this sets the URI used to access the target output directory, i.e. the directory which will contain `resources/` and `transpiled/`.
 - `environment` (**optional**) additional environment settings that override any in the top level `environment` object (if there is one); these can be overridden by the Application's own `environment` block
+- `writeCompileInfo` (**optional**) if true, the target will write a `compile-info.json` and `resources.json` into the application's output directory, containing the data structures required to generate an application
+- `uri` (**optional**) the URI used to load resources for this target; by default, this is assumed to be relative to the application's index.html
+- `typescript` - see below

 ## Parts
 Parts are supported by adding a `parts` object, either at the top level, inside a target object, or inside an application object.
 It looks like this: